What is a PEO and Are They Always Cheaper?

 Small businesses look for any possible outlet to stay competitive with larger companies.
 One option they look at is Professional Employer Organizations (PEO).
 PEOs help companies provide greater benefits and handle their administrative tasks.

-As a team of health consultants, we help small and medium-sized organizations select the best possible options for their company.
+As a team of group benefits specialists, we help small and medium-sized organizations select the best possible options for their company.
 A growing trend is the adoption of PEO services.
 In fact, there are now more than 700 PEOs in the United States helping companies of various sizes.

 But what is a PEO and how can they affect your group health rating, if at all?